 Months of entry

-With machine learning and autonomous systems forming an essential part of a number of key industries, our MSc graduates will be highly sought after by employers.
+With machine learning and autonomous systems forming an essential part of a number of key industries, you'll have good prospects for employment after the course.

 Fees and funding